subsquid/docs/docs/cloud/pricing.md

 - `2xlarge`: `1.32$/hr`

 Profiles are described [here](/cloud/reference/pg/#scaling).
 Combine with the [cost of storage](/cloud/pricing/#storage) to get the full price of maintaining the database.

+See the [pricing update announcement](/cloud/pricing-update-april-2026) for new pricing effective April 1, 2026.

 ### Hibernated squids